ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-JgpROM lust of power and lust of gold,
-Jp^ Great God deliver us I
-J From the leagued lying: of desaot and of brute,
-Great God detfber us
 j* J* A city lay in travail, God our Lord, and from her loins sprang
 twin Murder and Black Hate.
 Red was the midnight $ clang, crack
 and cry of death and fury filled the air and trembled underneath the